antonimassomola/meter-dev-series/tutorial1.md

 node deploy.js
 ````

-Once the script is executed (compiled & deployed to the Meter Testnet network), in your console you will something similar to this:
+Once the script is executed (compiled & deployed to the Meter Testnet network), in your console you will see something similar to this:

 ````bash
 ➜  solidity-meter-boilerplate node deploy.js